 On October 5, 2018, the Company entered into the License Agreement with Precigen.
-In partial consideration for the termination of the former agreements, the companies agreed that Intrexon would forfeit all outstanding shares of the Series 1 preferred stock held by Intrexon, including any accrued dividends (Note 10).
+In partial consideration for the termination of the former agreements, the Company and Precigen agreed that Intrexon would forfeit all outstanding shares of the Series 1 preferred stock held by Intrexon, including any accrued dividends and related financial instruments.
+Thus, upon closing of the transaction, these derivative financial instruments were no longer outstanding (Note 8).

-12. Warrants
+13. Warrants